YazdanZ/dotfiles/README.md

 #### Audio Volume indicator

 The audio volume is shown on the right of the bar, next to the keyboard layout indicator.
 It shows the volume of the device that is output by [ALSA](https://www.alsa-project.org/wiki/Main_Page) (Advanced Linux Sound Architecture).
 The indicator will turn Red when the system audio is muted.
+Scrolling on the volume bar will increase/decrease the volume and clicking on the bar will mute/unmute the system audio.

 | ALSA Volume Indicator  | ALSA Muted Audio |
 | ------------- | ------------- |